BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 151-200.md

 That’s what a thing is.

-If you cultivate that perception of anicca, sustain it, maintain it in its being (*Bhavana*), it would result in complete fading away of all the acquisitions, dependence on honours, fame, notions of conceit.
+If you cultivate that perception of anicca, sustain it, maintain it in its being (<span lang="pi">*Bhavana*</span>), it would result in complete fading away of all the acquisitions, dependence on honours, fame, notions of conceit.

 **Q:** The mind will also not be upset by criticism.